 What was once the entrance to a grand mansion is now a hidden gem in Fort Tryon Park: the Billings Arcade, an arched passage with a remarkable past.

 Wandering through the park's lush pathways to find these stunning remains is a great way to spend an afternoon—and take some memorable pictures.

 The photogenic arcade was once part of Tryon Hall, a mansion built by wealthy horseman Cornelius K.G.
 Billings to be close to the nearby racetrack (today’s Harlem River Drive).
 Construction on the $2 million estate began in 1901 and was completed in 1907.

 Soon after, Rockefeller incorporated the land into what would become Fort Tryon Park.
 Today, the portico—as well as the entrance to the driveway and a nearby gatehouse—are almost all that's left of the Billings Mansion.

-One takes you down a set of narrow stairs (pictured above on the right).
+One takes you down a set of narrow stairs (pictured above).
 The other on the left serves as an alternate route with fewer stairs.
 The Billings Arcade is all the way at the bottom, parallel to the West Side Highway.

 Don't want to take the steep stairs back to the top?
-Follow the path all the way through the arches, leading you to another route that connects to the top of the lawn.
+Follow the path all the way through the arches, leading you to an alternate route that connects to the top of the lawn.